Tomás Carlovich

 Tomás Felipe Carlovich (19 April 1946 – 8 May 2020), nicknamed El Trinche ("The Maradona that never was"), was an Argentine professional football player and coach.
-His position on the field was central midfielder, playing in several clubs although he is mostly associated with Central Córdoba, where he became an idol and the most representative player of the club along with Gabino Sosa.
+His position on the field was central midfielder, playing for several clubs although he is mostly associated with Central Córdoba, where he became an idol and the most representative player of the club along with Gabino Sosa.
 Due to his ball control and dribbling ability, many people saw Carlovich as a pure representative of creole football, although he had played only a few matches in the top division of Argentine football.
 Carlovich also had a brief stint as coach in Central Córdoba, although he stated that he was not interested in taking over the senior squad again after resigning.
-He is the only one recognized by the regional league.
-Two of the world's greatest football superstars like, Pelé and Diego Maradona.